eturino/ts-key-set/README.md

 - `isKeySetNoneSerialized(x): x is KeySetNoneSerialized`
 - `isKeySetSomeSerialized(x): x is KeySetSomeSerialized`

+We also have type predicates based on the type of the elements, for serialized and KeySet.

+- `isKeySetOfNumbers`
+- `isKeySetOfStrings`
+- `isKeySetOfNumberKeyLabels`
+- `isKeySetOfStringKeyLabels`
+- `isKeySetSerializedOfNumbers`
+- `isKeySetSerializedOfStrings`
+- `isKeySetSerializedOfNumberKeyLabels`
+- `isKeySetSerializedOfStringKeyLabels`

 ## Util functions

 The lib also exports the 2 util functions used in the code